-We sought to devise an effective, easy to perform, and safe resuscitation method, that also does not require The method we have any special equipment. developed can be performed with or without the aid of an object such as the backrest of a chair; when it is not available, the rescuer's arm placed over the middle of the abdomen of the victim can be used, and then asking them to cough, repeatedly if necessary.
-It is anticipated that most of the time the foreign objects will be expelled by just these two measures, as the inverted Ushaped position of the victim helps through gravity, and the coughing efforts in this position is also much more effective in expelling the offending material.
+We sought to devise an effective, easy to perform, and safe resuscitation method, that also does not require any special The method we have developed can be equipment. performed with or without the aid of an object such as the backrest of a chair; when it is not available, the rescuer's arm placed over the middle of the abdomen of the victim can be used, and then asking them to cough, repeatedly if necessary.If the choking victim is alone, he/she can try leaning over the back rest of a chair or similar, with pressure onto the substernal area and then coughing repeatedly.
+It is anticipated that most of the time the foreign objects will be expelled by just these two measures, as the inverted U-shaped position of the victim helps through gravity, and the coughing efforts in this position is also much more effective in expelling the offending material.
 If the foreign body is still not ejected, thump repeatedly over the space below the root of the neck as noted in the figures.